runs0n-dc/ServerSentEvents/README.md

 ### Spring Boot Assignment – JAR + Docker Setup

 In this approach we can run it easily using Docker without needing to install Java or Maven.
+This method uses Docker to run the pre-built JAR file.

 ---

-## 🚀 Quick Start (No Java or Maven Required)
+#### 🚀 Quick Start (No Java or Maven Required)

-This method uses Docker to run the pre-built JAR file.
 ---

 ✅ Prerequisites